zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 f1.keywords:
 - NOCSH
 ai-usage: ai-assisted
 description: This user guide provides comprehensive set up instructions and information on using the Facilitator agent within Teams Rooms.
-The AI-powered Facilitator agent or app lets meeting participants hold unscheduled meetings and use Facilitator to  transcibe the entire meeting conversation and create rich AI notes with summaries, action items, and speaker attribution.
+The AI-powered Facilitator agent or app lets meeting participants hold unscheduled meetings and use Facilitator to  transcribe the entire meeting conversation and create rich AI notes with summaries, action items, and speaker attribution.
 ---

 # Facilitator in Microsoft Teams Rooms